michaeljumah/2024_CODES/README.md

-All codes for practice for the yoear 2024 goes here
+All codes for practice for the year 2024 goes here